chandradutta/DL_Assignment_2/README_PartA.md

 - PIL: Python Imaging Library, used for image processing.
 - numpy: Library for numerical computing.

-# 2 CNN for image classification
+## 2 CNN for image classification

 This repository contains a PyTorch implementation of a Convolutional Neural Network (CNN) for image classification tasks.
-The CNN architecture is defined in the `ConvNetwork` class within the `conv_network.py` file.
+The CNN architecture is defined in the `ConvNetwork` class.

 ## 3 ConvNetwork Class